 1 day a week = $56/month, 2 days a week = $112/month, 3 days a week = $168/month

 We take the total number of school days for the year, calculate a total amount and divide tuition into 9 equal payments.
 These are due on your child’s first school day of the month September-May.
 Make checks payable to New Creation and deposit your tuition in the TUITION BOX located in the classroom or have it mailed to New Creation Preschool: 221 Muse, Newton KS 67114 (some families set up automatic bill pay through their banks).
 You will be sent notification when a tuition payment is overdue.
 In the event that you have missed 2 tuition payments, you will be contacted by a New Creation Preschool Serving Unit member to set up a Payment Plan.

 Is there financial aid?
 Yes.
-As a non profit ministry of New Creation Fellowship Church, we offer multiple tuition levels based on income and the number of people in your home.
+As a non profit outreach of New Creation Fellowship Church, we offer multiple tuition levels based on income and the number of people in your home.
 We begin the Financial Aid process by following the same guidelines as USD 373 does for Free and Reduced.
 At New Creation Preschool we also take other financial needs into consideration (medical bills, debt, etc) and will reduce tuition as low as necessary to have your child attend.
 Please contact Kristin for more information.